Professor Jo Parish BSc, PhD

 UK

-The main focus of Jo’s research is the study of novel virus-host interactions that are important for viral pathogenesis and persistence.
-Jo has a longstanding interest in the molecular biology of human papillomavirus (HPV) life cycle and uses state-of-the art model systems and technologies to study HPV replication, persistence and transcriptional control.
+The main focus of Jo’s research is the study of novel virus-host interactions that are important for human papillomavirus (HPV) pathogenesis and persistence.
+Jo has a longstanding interest in the molecular biology of the HPV life cycle and uses state-of-the art model systems and technologies to study HPV replication and persistence as well as virus and host transcription control.

 Qualifications